msaharan/ds_ai_orchestra/README.md

 # edit .env to set OPENAI_API_KEY=<your key>
 ```

-The first run downloads `Chinook.db` automatically to the project root unless you point `--db-path` elsewhere.
+The first run downloads `Chinook.db` automatically to the `data/` directory unless you point `--db-path` elsewhere.

 ## Run the Agent